acts-project/acts/docs/core/reconstruction/track_fitting.md

 If the GSF finds the column with the string identifier *"gsf-final-multi-component-state"* (defined in `Acts::GsfConstants::kFinalMultiComponentStateColumn`) in the track container, it adds the final multi-component state to the track as a `std::optional<Acts::MultiComponentBoundTrackParameters<SinglyCharged>>` object.

-A GSF example can be found in the Acts Examples Framework [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/truth_tracking_gsf.py).
+A GSF example can be found in the ACTS Examples Framework [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/truth_tracking_gsf.py).

 ### Customising the Bethe-Heitler approximation